ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 I appreciate much more (like [ADTs](http://en.wikipedia.org/wiki/Algebraic_data_type), [Pattern Matching](http://en.wikipedia.org/wiki/Pattern_matching), [Tuples](http://en.wikipedia.org/wiki/Tuple) etc).
-But they're generic and universal, and do not belong to any specific piece of technology.
+But they're generic and universal and do not belong to any specific piece of technology.
 I'm also sure that sooner or later many things will get better in mainstream programming languages.
 Whenever the humanity is ready for that.